Pagure/pagure/doc/usage/project_acls.rst

 Add/Update Access
 =================

-* Everytime you add a new user or a new group to the project, you will be asked to provide the level of access you want to give to that user or group.
+* Every time you add a new user or a new group to the project, you will be asked to provide the level of access you want to give to that user or group.
 It's a required field in the form.